Violent memes and messages surging on far-left social media, a new report finds

 It drew particular attention to the growing use of slogans — many of them profane — such as “ACAB” for “All Cops Are Bastards,” that have spread extensively in online conversations while also increasingly appearing in graffiti on government buildings and statues that have been toppled by protesters.

 Some memes that spread on social media depict police officers being shot or their vehicles burned.
 One post from a left-wing group cited by the report called for the use of laser pointers to obstruct surveillance and the lighting of fires at police barricades.
-Another post urged people to use 3D printers to make guns that can’t be traced by authorities.
+Another post urged people to use 3-D printers to make guns that can’t be traced by authorities.

-As Trump warns of leftist violence, a dangerous threat emerges from the right-wing boogaloo movement
+As Trump warns of leftist violence, a dangerous threat emerges from the right-wing ‘boogaloo’ movement

 Comments using anti-police slogans surged nearly 300 percent on Reddit and more than 1,000 percent on Twitter during the unrest triggered by the killing of George Floyd in May, according to the report.
-It also described the growth of left-wing networks on Facebook, with such groups as the Socialist Rifle Association and Redneck Revolt boasting about 40,000 and 50,000 members, respectively — numbers that still pale in comparison to right-wing communities online.
+It also described the growth of left-wing networks on Facebook, with such groups as Redneck Revolt and the Socialist Rifle Association boasting about 50,000 and 40,000 members, respectively — numbers that still pale in comparison to right-wing communities online.

-“We don’t know enough about it to know just how dangerous it is, and we don’t know enough to know how dangerous it can become,” said Joel Finkelstein, co-author of the report and executive director for the Network Contagion Research Institute, based in New Jersey.
-Its funders include George Soros’ Open Society Foundations as well as the Charles Koch Foundation.
+“We don’t know enough about it to know just how dangerous it is, and we don’t know enough to know how dangerous it can become,” said Joel Finkelstein, a co-author of the report and executive director of the Network Contagion Research Institute, based in New Jersey.
+Its funders include George Soros’s Open Society Foundations as well as the Charles Koch Foundation.

-The report comes at a politically sensitive time, amid effort by President Trump and Attorney General William Barr to blame recent violence in many cities on left-wing “agitators” and conflating peaceful protests with rioting — even as evidence has shown that the demonstrations have been mostly peaceful.
+The report comes at a politically sensitive time, amid an effort by President Trump and Attorney General William P. Barr to blame recent violence in many cities on left-wing “agitators” and conflating peaceful protests with riots — even as evidence has shown that the demonstrations have been mostly peaceful.
 Last week, a senior Department of Homeland Security official alleged in a whistleblower complaint that the department’s leadership had pressured him to modify language in intelligence reports to “ensure they matched up with the public comments by Trump on the subject of ANTIFA and ‘anarchist’ groups,” a claim a department spokesman denied.

-The effort to assign blame for extremist tactics, in the run-up to a bitter presidential contest, is unfolding against the backdrop not just of intensifying polarization but of overlapping health, economic and environmental crises that have magnified tensions and sharpened the debate over what kind of response is appropriate and what is not.
+The effort to assign blame for extremist tactics, in the run-up to a bitter presidential contest, is unfolding against the backdrop not just of intensifying polarization but of overlapping health, economic and environmental crises that have magnified tensions and sharpened the debate about what kind of response is appropriate and what is not.

 “Most of the violence lately is right-wing extremism, but that doesn’t mean that groups on the left aren’t using social media,” said Heidi Beirich, co-founder of the Global Project Against Hate and Extremism, which studies and seeks to combat far-right movements.
-“Everybody’s using social media in this way… Why wouldn’t that exist on the fringes of the left?”
+“Everybody’s using social media in this way. … Why wouldn’t that exist on the fringes of the left?”

-Rita Katz, director of the SITE Intelligence Group, said there are stark differences in the types of direct action promoted online by left and right-wing extremists.
+Rita Katz, director of the SITE Intelligence Group, said there are stark differences in the types of direct action promoted online by left- and right-wing extremists.

-“It is overwhelmingly the far right — not the far left — that makes direct incitements for terrorist attacks and celebrate mass-shooters as heroes to the movement,” she said.
-“Far-left activity usually doesn’t extend beyond destruction of property — that being arson against police vehicles, sabotaging infrastructure, and similar activities.”
+“It is overwhelmingly the far right — not the far left — that makes direct incitements for terrorist attacks and celebrates mass shooters as heroes to the movement,” she said.
+“Far-left activity usually doesn’t extend beyond destruction of property — that being arson against police vehicles, sabotaging infrastructure and similar activities.”

-The researchers at the Network Contagion Research Institute specialize in collecting and analyzing massive troves of social media posts.
-Co-authoring the report were also academic specialists in psychology at Rutgers University, New York University and the University of Chicago, as well as John Farmer, the former Republican attorney general of New Jersey and senior counsel to the 9/11 Commission, and John K. Donohue, the retired chief of strategic initiatives for the New York Police Department.
+The researchers at the NCRI specialize in collecting and analyzing massive troves of social media posts.
+Co-authoring the report were also academic specialists in psychology at Rutgers University, New York University and the University of Chicago, as well as John Farmer, a former Republican attorney general of New Jersey and senior counsel to the 9/11 Commission; and John K. Donohue, a retired chief of strategic initiatives for the New York Police Department.

-Rep. Max Rose (D-N.Y.), chairman of the Homeland Security Subcommittee on Intelligence & Counterterrorism, praised the report for identifying efforts aimed at “targeting our police and looking to cause significant property damage.”
+Rep. Max Rose (D-N.Y.), chairman of the Homeland Security subcommittee on intelligence and counterterrorism, praised the report for identifying efforts aimed at “targeting our police and looking to cause significant property damage.”

-“We must stay vigilant in rooting out violent groups across the ideological spectrum that are organizing, recruiting, and radicalizing in efforts to upend society and threaten human lives,” he added.
+“We must stay vigilant in rooting out violent groups across the ideological spectrum that are organizing, recruiting and radicalizing in efforts to upend society and threaten human lives,” he added.

-Rep. Denver Riggleman (R-Va.), a former intelligence officer who has reviewed NCRI’s findings, said he hopes to initiate a congressional inquiry into how social media contributes to violence on both ends of the political spectrum, an effort that could heighten scrutiny of Silicon Valley and its tolerance of online hate speech and other incendiary content.
+Rep. Denver Riggleman (R-Va.), a former intelligence officer who has reviewed the NCRI’s findings, said he hopes to initiate a congressional inquiry into how social media contributes to violence on both ends of the political spectrum, an effort that could heighten scrutiny of Silicon Valley and its tolerance of online hate speech and other incendiary content.

-“Social media has exacerbated this,” Riggelman said.
+“Social media has exacerbated this,” Riggleman said.
 “This is really frightening, and it allows for mass organization that we’ve never seen before.”

-Finkelstein and the other researchers examined unrest that unfolded in a handful cities on July 25 to assess how social media might have helped fuel the simultaneous conflict.
-They found that avowedly anarchist groups posted about the planned protests, organized in solidarity with ongoing demonstrations in Portland, using such hashtags as #J25, short for July 25.
+Finkelstein and the other researchers examined unrest that unfolded in a handful of cities on July 25 to assess how social media might have helped fuel the simultaneous conflict.
+They found that avowedly anarchist groups posted about the planned protests, organized in solidarity with ongoing demonstrations in Portland, Ore., using such hashtags as #J25, short for July 25.
 A frequency analysis performed by the researchers found the hashtag in only a small number of tweets, but several of the posts proved influential and had hundreds or thousands of likes, retweets and comments.

-Some of the left-wing youth collectives that sought to build support for the actions enlisted some of the profane slogans, such as ACAB, in their posts on social media.
+Some of the left-wing youth collectives that sought to build support for the actions enlisted some of the profane slogans, such as “ACAB,” in their posts on social media.
 The same groups also helped map out routes and provided real-time alerts about police activity.

 In Eugene, Ore., one of the cities where violence erupted, protesters threw rocks at officers, according to law enforcement, while others smashed store windows.